 Passing the Uniform CPA Exam is an essential step towards getting the coveted CPA license.
 But before studying, it’s a good idea for all candidates to familiarize themselves with what they are up against.

-Additionally, there are rules regarding the dates on which you can take the exam.
-You must pass all four sections within a specific timeframe.
+Additionally, there are rules regarding the dates on which you can take the exam (CPA exam testing windows.)
+You must pass all sections within a specific timeframe.
 If you don’t, your exam credit for one or more sections could be invalidated.

 Let’s review these topics by examining:

-- The 4 sections of the CPA exam and
+- The Core and Discipline sections of the CPA exam

-The four sections of the Uniform CPA exam are:
+The three core sections of the Uniform CPA exam are:

 - Auditing and Attestation (AUD)